HackYourFuture-CPH/hyf-serverless-course/week2/materials/homework/assignments.md

 **Assignment 6:**

-Explain briefly the pricing model for S3?
+Figure out and write down the price per month of storing 51TB on S3.

-pricing description: `?`
+Price: `?`

 **Assignment 7:**

-How much would your current website approxiamately cost to host for one year in the current setup?

-price in $: `?$`

-total size : `?
-KiB`
+Write down the main cost factors for S3

+brief description: `?`

 **Assignment 8:**

 The file `week2/assignments/products.json` needs to be uploaded Inside the bucket `hyf-serverless-course-week-2`.
-Upload the file through the CLI and write down the commands needed.
+Upload the file through the CLI and write down the command needed.

 docs:

+command: